Alpine Tunnel

-Alpine Tunnel is a 1772 ft narrow gauge railroad tunnel located east of Pitkin, Colorado on the former Denver, South Park and Pacific Railroad route from Denver to Gunnison.
-At an elevation of 11523 ft, it was the first tunnel constructed through the Continental Divide in Colorado, and according to the U.S. Forest Service "remains the highest railroad tunnel and the longest narrow gauge tunnel in North America."
-However, it did not last long in service.
-Construction began in January 1880 and was scheduled to last for six months but instead dragged on until July 1882, and the line was abandoned in 1910 due to minor damage in the tunnel.
-Now the tunnel is sealed shut and the remaining trackbed serves as a trail for hikers and bicyclists.
+Alpine Tunnel is a 1772 ft narrow gauge railroad tunnel located east of Pitkin, Colorado, on the former Denver, South Park and Pacific Railroad route from Denver to Gunnison.
+At an elevation of 11523 ft, it was the first tunnel constructed across the Continental Divide in Colorado and was the highest railroad tunnel in North America at the time of its construction in 1882.
+The line was abandoned less than 30 years later, in 1910, after a series of accidents and problems in and around the tunnel.
+Now the tunnel is sealed, and the remaining trackbed serves as a trail for ohv enthusiasts, hikers and bicyclists.

 History

 Location of the tunnel portals and establishing a center line of the bore were completed in December 1879.
 Construction took place from 1880–1881, by Cummings & Co.
 Construction company, and the tunnel was "holed through" on July 26, 1881.
 This was the highest and most expensive tunnel built up until that time.
 It is more than two miles (3 km) above sea level, with its highest point at 11,523.7 feet (3,512.4 m).
 It is 500 feet (150 m) under Altman Pass, later to be renamed Alpine Pass to prevent confusion, with a 1,825-foot (556 m) bore.
 It took 18 months to complete, with most of the construction done during the winter months.

-The DSP & P had anticipated boring the Alpine tunnel through solid rock, taking about 6 months to complete.
+The DSP&P had anticipated boring the Alpine tunnel through solid rock, taking about 6 months to complete.
 In the event, the line of the tunnel was found to run primarily through loose rock and clay; this very unstable ground required substantial timbering.
 The additional work necessitated by the unexpected ground conditions was a major contributor to the 18 month construction time.

 The tunnel was abandoned in 1910 by the Colorado & Southern due to minor damage in the interior.
 This was not considered to be worth repairing due to a lack of traffic, as the line failed to get much beyond Gunnison on the west side.
 The Gunnison Division of the Colorado & Southern was abandoned from St. Elmo on the east side of the pass to Quartz on the west side.
 The line from Quartz to Baldwin was given to the Denver & Rio Grande Western in exchange for some little used lines around Leadville.